 The Adverse Childhood Experiences (ACE) Awareness Foundation informs the community about the role of emotional trauma in mental, physical, and behavioral health, and implements innovative models that provide preventable and sustainable solutions to reducing toxic stress in family systems.
 View our brochure (PDF)

-Founded in 2016, the Foundation administers the ACE Awareness Task Force, the Universal Parenting Places (UPP), and the Parent Support Warm Line.
-Additionally, the Foundation is pioneering ACE curriculum development with the University of Memphis, is leading the county’s first ACE Aware Community Partnership Initiative training program, and was the catalyst for the State of Tennessee’s “Building Strong Brains” initiative.
+Founded in 2016, the Foundation administers the ACE Task Force of Shelby County and the Universal Parenting Places (UPP).
+The Foundation is also pioneering ACE curriculum development with the University of Memphis, is leading the county’s first ACE Aware Community Partnership Initiative training program, and was the catalyst for the State of Tennessee’s “Building Strong Brains” initiative.

 WHY WE DO IT

-The actions of the Foundation are in strategic response to sound science showing that “toxic stress” caused by chronic exposure to traumatic events in childhood is at the root of many poor adult outcomes.
+The actions of the Foundation are in strategic response to science proving that “toxic stress” caused by chronic exposure to traumatic events in childhood is at the root of many poor adult outcomes.

 The study was the largest investigation ever conducted to assess associations between childhood maltreatment and later-life health and well-being.
 It offers proof that traumatic events and their associated outcomes may affect anyone — regardless of socioeconomic status, ethnicity, educational attainment and other factors.